 - Energy technology and physics

-The Federal Government provides the majority of funding for large-scale equipment in basic research with an annual budget of almost 1.0 billion euros (2014).
-Research are also developed in international collaborative partnerships.
+The Federal Government provides the majority of funding for large-scale equipment in basic research with an annual budget of almost 1.1 billion euros (2015).
+Research infrastructures are also developed in international collaborative partnerships.
 International partners contribute to the funding of such infrastructures.